 Forecast revenues and expenses over a certain period of time serve as a plan of action for leaders and a point of comparison at a period’s end.
-A perfect corporate budget may not be achievable, but a better budgeting process certainly can be viable.
-The COVID-19 outbreak has affected the cash flow across the sectors.
-Whether it is SMBs or enterprises, all were severely affected, but now in 2022, things have changed, CFO (chief financial officer) and financial leaders must look should towards the broader opportunities and prospects and address them accordingly.
+A perfect corporate budget may not be achievable, but a better budgeting process can be viable.
+The COVID-19 outbreak has affected the cash flow across the sectors, but now in 2022, things have changed.
+CFOs and financial leaders must consider broader opportunities and prospects for their businesses and address them accordingly.

 What is the corporate budget?

 A corporate budget can be defined as comparing the revenue generated by a business with its monthly or annual expenses.
-A budget is a forecast of the expenses one has to endure in the near future.
+A budget is a forecast of the expenses one has to endure shortly.
 Budgeting is a common practice adopted by the business to set goals, priorities, spending capabilities, etc.

-A corporate budget allows company leaders to make sure their businesses run and meet their set goals.
+A corporate budget allows company leaders to ensure their businesses run and meet their goals.
 Running a business means that the business leader would need to keep funds at hand to meet business expenses as most of the time, invoices are not cleared on time by their clients for services rendered.

-Company executives would need to consider certain factors while chalking a budget for their business–
+Company executives need to consider certain factors while chalking a budget for their business–

 - Capital expenditure projections to meet large expenses such as purchasing business assets like machinery or a commercial real estate property.